n-clarke/aws-s3-bucket/README.md

 # AWS S3 Bucket Tool

-This tool allows users to connect to Amazon Web Services and do the following processes to S3 Buckets.
+This tool allows users to connect to Amazon Web Services and do the following actions to S3 Buckets.

 Bucket Operations
 ```